telerik/kendo-ui-core/docs/troubleshoot/troubleshooting-common-issues.md

 * Disable the modal popup's modality, so that elements outside it can be focused.
 * Use a [modal](/api/javascript/ui/window#configuration-modal) Kendo UI [Window](/web/window/overview) instead of a third-party popup.

+### Widgets do not work correctly on touch devices

+Client libraries, which interfere with touch events, such as FastClick, are not compatible with Kendo UI and may break the widgets' behavior, e.g. cause a dropdown to close immediately after opening.
+For more information, please refer to [What Exactly is the 300ms Click Delay](http://www.telerik.com/blogs/what-exactly-is.....-the-300ms-click-delay).

 ## CDN

 ### Scripts or Stylesheets Do Not Load from CDN